simranwadhawan/stats220/README.md

 ## 🖥 Purpose of this Repo
 - Here's my STATS220 [*Website*](https://simranwadhawan.github.io/stats220/)
-- I have created this repo to store my assignment contents for STATS220, and also create a professional portfolio for potential employers.
+- I have created this repo to store my assignment content for STATS220, and also create a professional portfolio for potential employers.
 Therefore, not only do I want them to see my projects, but also get to know me in a professional manner and as a person.

 ## 💁🏽‍♀️ About ME
 I am a student studying a BCom/BSc Conjoint at the University of Auckland!
 My Majors are Marketing, Information Systems, Statistics and Psychology, respectively.
-Alongside Studies, I also opened my own company in 2019 that specialises in event decoration and management.
+Alongside my studies, I also opened my own company in 2019 that specialises in event decoration and management.
 I have also recently finished my internship as a Shopper Marketer Intern at The Griffin's Food Company.
 - You can view my CV [*here*](https://github.com/simranwadhawan/stats220/blob/main/Simran's%20CV%202022.pdf)
 - You can also find me on [*LinkedIn*](www.linkedin.com/in/simranwadhawan)